kmehltretter82/frama-c-linux/src/plugins/server/doc/server_zmq.md

 ## Input Message Format

 Each input message consists of a list of commands.
-Each command takes a fixed number of parts from the incomming ZeroMQ message.
+Each command takes a fixed number of parts from the incoming ZeroMQ message.
 The first part of each command is a single string identifying the command:

 | Commands | Parts | Part 1 | Part 2 | Part 3 | Part 4 |